UniversalDependencies/UD_Czech-FicTree/README.md

 # Changelog

+* 2025-05-15 v2.16
+  * Adjectives heading clauses are acl(:relcl) rather than amod.
 * 2024-11-15 v2.15
   * Nouns no longer distinguish Polarity.
 Negative nouns have negative lemmas.
   * Conditional auxiliary "by" does not have Person (besides 3, it could be also 2).